sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/faq.md

 #### Other TOS versions

 These TOS versions can execute the embedded GEMDRIVE driver.
 These driver can change the order of the GEMDRIVE and ACSI units.
+As a rule of thumb, ACSI should be used in the slot labeled SD0 (C: / L:), and SD1 and SD2 can be used by GEMDRIVE.

 ### Why can't see GEMDRIVE units in EmuTOS and TOS 2.0x?